 - Help your child to recall information by quizzing them or giving them spelling tests.

 - Promote independent study especially towards the end of the half term when assessments usually take place in lessons.

 Please note that each term your child will be given a new Knowledge Organiser to ADD to the previous.
 They should keep all of them throughout the year as they will need to revise from them for their end of year exam.

-Follow this link to find out more about what your child will be learning at Key stage 3 and how you can help them.
+Follow this link to find out more about what your child will be learning at Key stage 3 (Years 7, 8 and 9) and how you can help them.

-Follow this link to find out about KS4 courses and what your child will be studying.
+Follow this link to find out about KS4 courses (Years 9 and 10) and what your child will be studying.